CadQuery/cadquery/doc/workplane.rst

-Our selection method has taken the :class:`~cadquery.Solid` from the :attr:`~cadquery.Workplane.objects` list of the previous :class:`~cadquery.Workplane`, found the face with it's center furthest in the Z direction, and placed that face into the :attr:`~cadquery.Workplane.objects` attribute.
+Our selection method has taken the :class:`~cadquery.Solid` from the :attr:`~cadquery.Workplane.objects` list of the previous :class:`~cadquery.Workplane`, found the face with its center furthest in the Z direction, and placed that face into the :attr:`~cadquery.Workplane.objects` attribute.
 The :class:`~cadquery.Solid` representing the box we are modelling is gone, and when a :class:`~cadquery.Workplane` method needs to access that solid it searches through the parent chain for the nearest solid.
 This action can also be done by a user